 Some Preliminary Definitions

-Examples of “ontological” phenomena or facts of relevance which limits the application of marriages include, the limits of incest, age, race, socio-economic class, etc. While the law does consider the bounds of incest and age to be relevant considerations for the validity of marriage, the law does not consider such factors as such race or socio-economic class to be a relevant factor and the marriage law is not restricted by socio-economic class.
+Examples of “ontological” limits, or facts of relevance, which limits the application of marriages include, the limits of consanguity, age, race, socio-economic class, etc. While the law does consider the bounds of incest and age to be relevant considerations for the validity of marriage, the law does not consider such factors as such race or socio-economic class to be a relevant factor and the marriage law is not restricted by socio-economic class.

-As far as epistemic limitations are concerned, there are limits to which the court can, for example, determine whether someone truly believes in simply because the court does not have the ability to read minds.
+As far as epistemic limitations are concerned, there are limits to which the court can reliably establish a fact in a court of law.
+For example the court cannot determine whether someone “truly” believes in somrthing simply because the court does not have the ability to read minds.
 The decline of criminalisation of heresy came about because Protestant jurists and theologians argued that it is impossible to determine whether or not someone really believes in a particular doctrine.
 Especially if one employs coercive measures, a person’s profession of faith would be nominal and very likely to be fake.
 As such, there are certain facts in this world which is virtually possible for any court of law to establish.
 These are “epistemic” limitations.

 If it is true that the central end of marriage is its procreative significance, then what about the marriage of infertile couples?